Academic Careers Spotlight: Dr Jonathan Gibb

 Around ten years ago, I had the opportunity to intercalate in medical school and undertake a systematic review on the use of anti-depressants in people with cancer.
 This was my first exposure to undertaking research in medical school.
 Learning about the pathway underpinning how a study can then inform a guideline and then ultimately improve the care of patients was fascinating.
 From this experience, I tried to get involved in many different research projects related to psychiatry (with varying success!) and, in my penultimate year of medical school, I was awarded a Pathfinder Fellowship from the College (a previous iteration of the current Psych Star scheme) which was a three-year development award for students interested in academic psychiatry.

 This Pathfinder Fellowship was a step-change in my career trajectory as it opened many doors for me – from excellent mentorship to attendance at the International Congress.
 Learning more about research, and different methodologies, then lead me to apply for integrated academic training in Psychiatry.
-Ten years later, little did I know at the time of medical school, I am now doing a PhD focussed on improving the identification of depression in people living with cancer.
+Ten years later, little did I know at the time of medical school, I am now doing a PhD focused on improving the identification of depression in people living with cancer.

 How has academic work enriched your clinical practice or career satisfaction?